tytydraco/yessleep/out/The_boy_in_my_dads_basement_was_called_Pain.md

 I never understood why they were happy over things like toys and books and computer screens.
 I was just bored.

 Boredom.
-I drooped my face and pot weight on my eyelids, like sadness, but this time deepening my frown.
+I drooped my face and put weight on my eyelids, like sadness, but this time deepening my frown.

 Jealousy.
 That was a hard one.
 I saw it a lot as a kid, though it was hard to copy.